-PRISM-2 is a two-line pushbroom-type stereo high-resolution instrument (nadir-looking and backward-looking of PRISM heritage on Daichi), featuring a telescope with a wide FOV (Field of View) and a large format FPA (Focal Plane Assembly) detector to realize a swath width of 50 km at a GSD (Ground Sample Distance) of 0.8 m on a swath of 50 km.
-An off-axis TMA (Three Mirror Anastigmat) design of the telescope is employed.
+PRISM-2 was a two-line pushbroom-type stereo high-resolution instrument (nadir-looking and backward-looking of PRISM heritage on Daichi), featuring a telescope with a wide FOV (Field of View) and a large format FPA (Focal Plane Assembly) detector to realize a swath width of 50 km at a GSD (Ground Sample Distance) of 0.8 m on a swath of 50 km.
+An off-axis TMA (Three Mirror Anastigmat) design of the telescope was employed.

 Imager observation scheme